nabijaczleweli/cargo-update/man/cargo-install-update.md

     By default (and with -j JOBS), each "cargo install" invocation runs serially, on as many CPUs as are installed on the system (on R_JOBS CPUs).

-    With -J (-J R_JOBS), cargo install-update creates a make jobserver with as many job slots as CPUs are installed on the system (R_JOBS job slots) and passes it to "cargo install"s via $CARGO_MAKEFLAGS/$MAKEFLAGS/$MFLAGS.
+    With -J (-J R_JOBS) (-J -R_JOBS), cargo install-update creates a make jobserver with as many job slots as CPUs are installed on the system (R_JOBS job slots) (as many job slots as CPUs are installed on the system minus R_JOBS but at least 1) and passes it to "cargo install"s via $CARGO_MAKEFLAGS/$MAKEFLAGS/$MFLAGS.

     Building a crate consists of several build steps, which can be,